-Approved by the WCM-Q Medical Executive Curriculum and Policy Committee Applicability: Students in the Medical Curriculum
+Approved by the WCM-Q Medical Executive Curriculum and Policy Committee

 The Medical College curriculum represents the academic standards students are required to achieve.
 In addition, it is important to note that students are also assessed on and must satisfactorily demonstrate professionalism as set forth in the Standards of Conduct, adherence to the Attendance Standards, and compliance with all policies set forth in the Student Handbook to complete the educational program for the M.D. degree.